SimonDeDeyne/capstone/README.md

 Debriefing is done at the end of the experiments.
 Just take a look at the code and adapt the debriefing statements where needed.
 Don't forget to test the updated scripts to see if they still work!

 ### Colour study
-The main code of the experiment can be found in [lingclass.js](./lingclass/js/lingclass.js).
+The main code of the experiment can be found in [colourExperiment.js](./colour/js/colourExperiment.js).
 This code contains the instructions and stimuli and some timing parameters.
 A template for the 12-position colour circle is also included in the [colour/img](./colour/img/) folder.

 ### Linguistic Classifier study
-The main code of the experiment can be found in [lingclass.js](./js/lingclass.js).
+The main code of the experiment can be found in [lingclass.js](./lingclass/js/lingclass.js).
 This code contains the instructions and stimuli and some timing parameters.